Share this post:

 2. Skip a long-stay holiday

 … and stay no more than 3-4 nights.
-Santorini is not one of those islands where you need time to explore its beaches and attractions.
-It is a relatively small island, with short distances and very specific things to do and see.
+Santorini is not one of those islands where you need time to explore its beaches and sightseeing.
+It is a relatively small island, with short distances and very specific things to do.
 The reason why vacationers might choose to spend more than a week in Santorini is basically that they want to relax and enjoy the island and not because they want to do more things.

 3. Skip the sea view hotels in the Caldera villages